jessicarod7/XKCDAltTextBot/README.md

 $ heroku ps:scale worker=1
 ```

+The program will now run once every 15 seconds.
 You should also install the [Logentries addon](https://elements.heroku.com/addons/logentries) to notify yourself of errors or crashes.
 The standard pattern for error messages is ```Entering log protection mode.```

 ## Forks and Contributing